Translate

 As she walked, patches of cold rainwater soaked through her outerwear, although she barely noticed.
 Her feet knew the way, carrying her along the familiar path, past the houses with their drawn curtains, past the churchyard with its leaning gravestones.

-When she finally reached the oak tree, it stood just as she remembered—its thick branches spreading wide, offering shelter from the rain.
+When she finally reached the oak tree, it stood just as she remembered—its thick branches spreading wide at the top of small hill, offering shelter from the rain.
 And beneath it, there he was.

 John stood with his back to her, hands in his pockets, gazing at the village below.
 His hair was streaked with grey now, and his shoulders, once broad and confident, had a slight stoop.